josephspurrier/gowebapp/README.md

 All of the error and warning messages should be either displayed either to the user or in the console.
 Informational messages are displayed to the user via flash messages that disappear after 5 seconds.
-The flash messages are controlled by javascript in the static folder.
+The flash messages are controlled by JavaScript in the static folder.

 ## Structure